yueqiw/shiny_cell_browser/UPDATES.md

 ## Updates

+2021
+Merged Seurat v2 and v3 support into the same code base.
+Bug fixes.

+2019~2020
+Added support for Seurat 3.
+Added more options in the config.
+Bug fixes.

 08-15-2018
   - Full application rewrite for speed and simplicity in viewing only 1 dataset at a time.
 Table added for differential expression navigation.
 Download features still need to be re-implemented.